anonymousacc292/TBBSPlus/README.md

 ![sign](./performance_pic/client.jpg)

 **Note**
-In the DKL+23 implementation, their key generation process is much faster than ours since it is implemented as the trusted party key generation, which does not include the generation and verification of zero-knowledge proofs during this phase.
+In DKL+23, their key generation process is much faster than ours since it is implemented as the trusted party key generation, which does not include the generation and verification of zero-knowledge proofs during this phase.
 The corresponding code is located in their repository at `crypto/bbs_plus/src/threshold/threshold_bbs_plus.rs#237` for n-out-of-n and at `crypto/bbs_plus/src/threshold/threshold_bbs_plus.rs#228` for t-out-of-n, respectively.
 ## Implementation
 The code for the main protocols is located as follows:
   * `src/n_out_of_n/setbbsplus` n-out-of-n SET-BBS+